pallavijadhav31/HackJaipur2020_Udaan_Project/README.md

           **on your location

           **on your sms slide bar as well in your mobile device
-# Specially for get the location
+# Especially for get the location
 you need to follow some steps as you want to send the message to the specified number:
 >> In app folder